morph-l2/morph-doc/docs/build-on-morph/build-on-morph/2-development-setup.md

 ## Step 1: Network Configuration

-Before you doing anything, make sure you are connected to the following networks.
+Before you start, ensure you are connected to the following networks:

 | Network Name | Morph Testnet | Sepolia Testnet |
 | --- | --- | --- |